Example 6: DICOM RT Visualization in MeVisLab – RTSTRUCT and RTDOSE Workflow

 Add a Histogram

-module to calculate the image’s intensity distribution, and connect it to the MinMaxScan
+module to calculate the image’s intensity distribution and define a colored lookup table for the overlay.

 module.